open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-simple-install.md

 ### Creating .bat File

-* You can create .bat file by adding some commands in any editor like notpad or notepad++.
+* You can create .bat file by adding some commands in any editor like notepad or notepad++.
 * Save file with .bat extension.
 It will create executable file
 * you need to learn and research different DOS commands which help us to simplifies the process of installation and achieve our objective.